We’ve all worked with someone who tends to attract drama.

 What is a Victim Mentality?

 Victim mentality is a psychological term that refers to someone with an external locus of control.
 They do not believe that they are in control of their successes or failures, and often feel helpless or without blame.
-They are driven by pessimism, fear and anger.
+They are driven by pessimism, fear, and anger.
 In extreme cases, they may even believe others are deliberately out to hurt them.
-At the other end of the spectrum, someone with an internal locus of control believes that they control their own destiny and will attribute their success and failures to their own actions.
+At the other end of the spectrum, someone with an internal locus of control believes that they control their destiny and will attribute their success and failures to their actions.

 How Self-Victimization Happens

 Victim mentality is an acquired personality trait, meaning that it is a reaction to one’s own experiences in life.
-While some victims have unfortunately, in fact, been victimized in their lives, there is a big difference between being the victim of a tragic event and living life with a victim mentality.
+While some victims have unfortunately, in fact, been victimized in their lives, there is a big difference between being the victim of a tragic event and living life in victim mode.
 Someone with a victim mentality has a “woe is me” outlook, feels life is unfair to them and thinks that other people or events impede them.
 They are unwilling or unable to take responsibility for their happiness, success or well-being.

-Benefits of Being a Victim
+Benefits of a Victimhood Mentality

 The reason why so many people adopt a victim mentality is that it often comes with many perks.
 It can be easier to coast through life when: